MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-security.md

 - Traditionally, log collection methods for ingestion to a Security Information and Event Management (SIEM) solution required the use of an intermediary resource to collect, parse, filter and transmit logs onward to the central collection system.
 Using this design can carry an overhead with more infrastructure and associated financial and carbon-related costs.

 - Conventional SIEM solutions required all log data to be ingested and stored in a centralized location.
-In a multi-cloud environment, this solution can lead to a large amount of data being transferred out fo a cloud service provide and into another, causing increased burden on the network and storage infrastructure.
+In a multicloud environment, this solution can lead to a large amount of data being transferred out fo a cloud service provide and into another, causing increased burden on the network and storage infrastructure.

 - Consider the complexity and cost of storing all logs from all possible sources.
 For instance, applications, servers, diagnostics and platform activity.